yuehanwang17mcp/big-data-spring2018/week-02/WS01_Python-Intro.md

 print(c)
 ```
 **Vectorization** is a powerful idiom, and we will use it a lot in this class.
 For almost all data intensive computing, we will use `numpy` arrays rather than Python lists.

+## Fin.

+Okay, so that was a lot.
+Obviously, you should not expect all of this to stick immediately.
+Hopefully, though, the waters will begin to clear as you tackle the problem set for this week.